 Who is eligible?

 You may be eligible if your gross household income is equal to or less than 185% of the federal poverty level, based on household size — regardless of the resources (e.g., savings, retirement accounts, or property) that you own.
-Click here for the 2012-2013 income guidelines.
+Click here for the income guidelines for this year's heating season.

 Income is the total money coming into your household each month, including wages, Reach Up cash assistance, Unemployment Compensation, Social Security or SSI benefits, child support or alimony.
 There may be people who live in your home who will not be in your Fuel Assistance household (e.g., caretaker or roomer).
 This means their income will not count when we determine whether you are eligible and for how much.You still need to list everyone living in your home on the application form.

 How do I apply?

 If you need help applying, contact your local Community Action Agency.
 Vermonters age 60 and older may also call the Senior Helpline at 1-800-642-5119 for assistance.